UffizziCloud/roadmap/CODE_OF_CONDUCT.md

 ## Summary
  We ask you to be considerate of others and behave professionally and respectfully to all other participants.
 Remeber that the person on the other end is a real person.
 Don't say anything online that you wouldn't say to their face.

  Don't be a jerk.
 Don't put others down because you think you're smarter.
 No one knows everything—we're all learning.
 Consider that the other person might know something you don't.

- Don't forget to smile :smile:.
+And finally, don't forget to smile :smile:.
 It's good for the soul and makes the world a better place.

 ## Expected Behavior